rosedigital/snapcam/README.md

-# innnovation-space-cam
+# snapcam

-send a snap to 'innovationspace'
+send webcam snaps to snapchatters

 ## install

-+ 'streamer': `sudo apt-get install streamer`
+1. 'streamer': `sudo apt-get install streamer` (will add raspberry pi option)
-+ GraphicsMagick: `sudo apt-get install graphicsmagick`
+2. GraphicsMagick: `sudo apt-get install graphicsmagick`
-+ `npm install`
+3. `npm install`

+## configure

+1. copy `config-sample.json` to `config.json`
-copy `snapchat-config-sample.json` to `snapchat-config.json` and add your username and password
+2. and add your snapchat username and password (_make sure your snapchat account can accept snaps from everyone_)
+3. [optional] add modes

 ## run

 `node main.js`

+## add more

+you can add more modes, by adding them to the `modes.json` file. you can add watermarks to the `img` dir too.